canonical/kafka-benchmark-operator/README.md

 juju run kafka-benchmark/leader cleanup
 ```

-That will return all kafka-benchmark units to its original condition as well as the kafka cluster.
+That will return both Apache Kafka benchmark charm and Apache Kafka cluster to their original condition.

 ### COS integration